Channel

 and SubscriberRef

-type handles for specified Topic names, used for Channel publishing and subscribing respectively.
-Notes for using these methods:
+type handles for a specified Topic name, used for Channel publishing and subscribing respectively.
+Usage notes for these two methods are as follows:

-These interfaces can be used during both the
+These two interfaces can be used during the

 Initialize